AmanGotchu/RandaoZKP/README.md

 # EthBogota Hackathon October 2022 - on chain verification of block hashes

 ## Motivation
-Valid historical block hashes are flexible for attestations - they characterize block headers which include (among other things) the `state trie` root, which can be used to make claims about historical state.
-For concreteness our project brings `RanDAO` values in the `mixHash` block header for on-chain RNG generation, but many downstream applications can benefit from having a validated registry of block hashes.
+Block hashes commit to a lot - they summarize block headers which include, for example, the `state trie` root, which can be used to make claims about historical state.
+Our project uses SNARKs to prove `blocknumber: blockhash` values on chain.
+For concreteness we focus on `RanDAO` values in the `mixHash` block header for on-chain RNG generation, but many downstream applications can benefit from having a validated registry of block hashes.

 On-chain randomness in ethereum is difficult because of potential manipulation via inclusion/exclusion by proposers and the transparent nature of the blockchain data and algorithms.
 Many projects rely on Chainlink’s VRF as an external trusted source of randomness, but it can be time consuming to integrate and introduces external trust assumptions.